jpvalery/portfolio/README.md

 ## Overview

 Codebase for [https://iammatthias.com](https://iammatthias.com) — my photography portfolio.
 Current iteration is built using Contentful, Netlify, and Gatsby V2; and was launched in September 2018.
-This site makes heavy use of the [`gatsby-image`](https://next.gatsbyjs.org/packages/gatsby-image/) plugin, pulling optimized fluid assets from Contentful along with traced SVG placeholders.
+This site makes heavy use of the [`gatsby-image`](https://next.gatsbyjs.org/packages/gatsby-image/) plugin, pulling optimized fluid assets from Contentful.

 ### Features